-RJK Construction Co. specializes in roof repairs that can help prevent wood rot.
+RJK Roofing Solutions specializes in roof repairs that can help prevent wood rot.
 We offer expert wood rot repair and roof repair services throughout the Northeast Ohio area.
-Contact us for a free repair estimate.
+Contact us for a free repair quote.

 The fungal spores that cause wood to rot are all around us.
 Fortunately, they are not always active, and rot damage does not occur overnight.
 Dry rot is a common type of wood rot in which wood is attacked by fungi.
 The fungi destroy the parts of the wood that make it strong and firm.

 To grow and begin to digest wood, fungal spores need adequate amounts of water and high relative humidity.
 When the moisture content of the materials with which your home is built is coupled with high relative humidity, the stage is set for rot.

 Armed with an awl or a small screwdriver, look for locations where rot often gains a foothold.
 Use the tool to poke into areas that suspect (blistered or soft) to see how extensive the rot is.
 Rot is likely to occur in: